 The American Board for Occupational Health Nurses (ABOHN) offers certification so that individuals may prove their professional knowledge and expertise.
 According to this board, individuals who receive certification have demonstrated a commitment to professional excellence.

 The content of the COHN and COHN-S examinations is created by the board of directors and a professional examination service, and is designed to assess the skills and knowledge needed for practice as an occupational health nurse.

 The COHN-S exam assesses the candidate’s skill as a clinician, manager, educator, consultant, and case manager.
 The content areas on the COHN-S exam are the same as those on the COHN exam, with an extra emphasis on leadership.
-The examinations consist of 150 multiple-choice questions, and must be completed within three hours.
+The examinations consist of 160 multiple-choice questions (including 24 pretest questions), and must be completed within three hours.
 These exams are offered at AMP testing centers around the nation.